-At the 2021 Styrian Grand Prix, Kimi Raikkonen set a new record for the most F1 starts with a single car number.
+At the 2023 Saudi Arabian Grand Prix, Lewis Hamilton and Valtteri Bottas overtook Daniel Ricciardo’s record for the most F1 starts with a single car number.
 We take a look at the other drivers who’ve raced with the same number more than 100 times.

 THE RECORD FOR MOST RACES WITH A SINGLE CAR NUMBER

 Lewis Hamilton and Valtteri Bottas currently share the record for most Formula 1 appearances with a single car number.
 They overtook Daniel Ricciardo’s former record at the 2023 Saudi Arabian Grand Prix.
 As of the 2023 Canadian Grand Prix, they’ve started 189 races each in their respective car numbers.

 Ricciardo made his 182nd appearance in car number 3 on his last outing at the 2022 Abu Dhabi Grand Prix.
 Ricciardo took the record from Kimi Raikkonen at the 2022 Singapore Grand Prix, who had held the record since taking it from former team-mate Romain Grosjean at the 2021 Styrian Grand Prix.